Website Security and the Health of Your Online Reputation

 Once you purchase and activate your Securi subscription and install the plugin on your website, all your website’s traffic will go through their cloud firewall proxy servers where every website request is scanned and filtered for malicious activity, keeping malicious traffic from reaching your actual website.
 An added benefit is that as a result of Securi’s cloud proxy content delivery system, you also significantly reduce your website’s server load, thereby improving your site’s speed and performance.

 Securi protects your website from a broad range of all known attack vectors.
 They also work closely with the WordPress core team to report potential and emerging security threats to WordPress itself as well as third-party plugins.

 In addition to blocking malicious attacks, Securi also:

-- Keeps track of backend website activity including last login and by who, failed login attempts, file changes, etc.
+- Keeps track of backend website activity including the last login and by who, failed login attempts, file changes, etc.

 - Allows you to do on-demand server scanning for compromised files and infections.

 - Includes an antivirus monitoring and mitigation feature that scans your website every four hours to keep your website clean and healthy.